Author guidelines

 Tables

-Tables should be numbered according to their sequence in the text and should be inserted at the nearest appropriate point following their first reference in the text (or their position clearly marked, e.g. “[Table 3 about here]”) and each table then provided on a separate sheet of paper.
+Tables should be numbered consecutively and inserted at the nearest appropriate point after their first reference (or their position clearly marked, e.g. “[Table 3 about here]”).

 Table 1 Marriage and divorce rates among women in countries A and B in t and t+5 (per thousand)